-Note: This doesn’t mean you should put coconut oil on your acne!
-The researchers used pure lauric acid, and suggested it could be developed into an antibiotic therapy for acne in the future.
+This doesn’t mean you should put coconut oil on your acne.
+The researchers used pure lauric acid and suggested that it could be developed into an antibiotic therapy for acne in the future.